 Following one of the fastest Canadian organizing drives in ALPA history, WestJet Encore pilots were very well positioned heading into 2018 to start the negotiating process with WestJet management.
 Pilot representatives undertook every effort to deepen their understanding of union representation and learn the best practices required to achieve their first collective agreement.

-“WestJet Encore pilots made it clear that they wanted a legally recognized trade union representing us and that that union be ALPA, the world’s largest pilots’ union, to help us work with management to negotiate and deliver our first collective agreement under the Canada Labour Code,” said F/O Ryan Petrie, the pilot group’s interim Master Executive Council (MEC) chairman.
+“With each passing day, it became more evident that we made the right decision in choosing ALPA, the world’s largest pilot union, to help us work with management to negotiate our first collective agreement under the Canada Labour Code,” said Capt.
+Ryan Petrie, the pilot group’s Master Executive Council (MEC) chair.

 In February, WestJet Encore pilots joined the WestJet pilots to file an unfair labour practice (ULP) complaint and an application for an interim order with the Canada Industrial Relations Board (CIRB) against their employer.
 At the time, WestJet management was hiring pilots for Swoop—its new ultra-low-cost carrier—to the detriment of pilots at both WestJet and WestJet Encore.
 Ultimately, the CIRB ruled in ALPA’s favour, issuing an interim order against the airline, including a cease-and-desist warning regarding management’s attempted hiring practices for Swoop.